flipt-io/flipt/sdk/client/go/README.md

 This should generate a `target/` directory in the root of this repository, which contains the dynamic linking library built for your platform.
 This dynamic library will contain the functionality necessary for the Golang client to make FFI calls.

-You can import the module that contains the evaluation client: `go.flipt.io/flipt/flipt-client-go` and build your Go project with the environment variable:
+You can import the module that contains the evaluation client: `go.flipt.io/flipt/flipt-client-go` and build your Go project with the `CGO_LDFLAGS` environment variable set:

 ```bash
 CGO_LDFLAGS="-L/path/to/lib -lengine"